Roberto Florio: Professional career

 Through the mediation of Eber Lobato, his wife's brother, he had the opportunity to sing in the United States and later returned to Argentina at the request of tango dancer Juan Carlos Copes.
 In 1962, he spent a brief period with José Basso’s orchestra, accompanying singers Jorge Durán and Floreal Ruiz, and recorded Mano cruel, Un amor imposible, and Por qué la quise tanto for the Music Hall label—the latter achieving unexpected success.

 He then continued as a soloist, performing at venues in Buenos Aires, on television, and in the provinces.
 In 1967, he recorded with José Libertella, and two years later, with Roberto Pansera, he recorded Barriada de tango.
 That same year, he also recorded accompanied by Carlos García.

 In 1974, for the Magenta label, he sang accompanied by the Trío Yumba, as well as two tracks—Estrella and Tu angustia y mi dolor—with accompaniment by a group directed by Dante Smurra.
 In 1980, he recorded El último escalón with accompaniment by Armando Lacava.

 Like many other singers, he performed at various tango venues on weekends.
 In 1989, he spent several months working at the well-known and popular tango venue El Viejo Almacén as the singer for Ernesto Baffa's quartet, which included Ernesto Baffa on bandoneón, Ado Falasca on piano, Rubén Castro on guitar, and Sergio Paolo on electric bass.

-Roberto Florio with Jorge Valdez and musician Sergio Paolo after a tango show held in Mar del Plata, featuring the orchestra of pianist and conductor Lucho Repetto.

 He made some performances alongside Lucho Repetto's orchestra, one of them in Mar del Plata, with the singer Jorge Valdez.

 He gradually retired from performing due to health problems.
 In his later years, he managed a shoe store called El Buscapie, located just a few meters from the Primera Junta station at 108 Centenera Street, together with his wife, Gladys Lobato.

 He died in Buenos Aires on October 5, 1993.

 One of the songs he composed, titled Tabaco rubio, was recorded by Roberto Rufino.
 Roberto Florio was an emotional, passionate singer who conveyed the songs with precision and, at the same time, had an intimate, warm, and delicate style, with very good pitch and a distinctive personality.